starius/ScPrime/cmd/spc/README.md

 * `spc renter allowance` views the current allowance, which controls how much money is spent on file contracts.

-#### Skynet tasks
+#### Pubaccess tasks
-* `spc skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
+* `spc pubaccess upload [source filepath] [destination siapath]` uploads a file or directory to Pubaccess.
 A skylink will be produced for each file.
 The link can be shared and used to retrieve the file.
 The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.

-* `spc skynet ls` lists all skyfiles that the user has pinned along with the corresponding skylinks.
-By default, only files in var/skynet/ will be displayed.
+* `spc pubaccess ls` lists all skyfiles that the user has pinned along with the corresponding skylinks.
+By default, only files in var/pubaccess/ will be displayed.

-* `spc skynet download [skylink] [destination]` downloads a file from Skynet using a skylink.
+* `spc pubaccess download [skylink] [destination]` downloads a file from Pubaccess using a skylink.

-* `spc skynet pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
-This ensures that the file will still be available on skynet as long as you continue maintaining the file in your renter.
+* `spc pubaccess pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
+This ensures that the file will still be available on pubaccess as long as you continue maintaining the file in your renter.

-* `spc skynet unpin [siapath]` unpins a skyfile, deleting it from your list of stored files.
+* `spc pubaccess unpin [siapath]` unpins a skyfile, deleting it from your list of stored files.

-* `spc skynet convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
+* `spc pubaccess convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
 A new skylink will be created in the user's skyfile directory.
 The skyfile and the original siafile are both necessary to pin the file and keep the skylink active.
 The skyfile will consume an additional 40 MiB of storage.

-* `spc skynet blacklist [skylink]` will add or remove a skylink from the Renter's Skynet Blacklist
+* `spc pubaccess blacklist [skylink]` will add or remove a skylink from the Renter's Pubaccess Blacklist